jvansch1/JohnQuery/README.md

 Below are all methods available to a JohnQuery wrapped object.

-If a string is passed in, will set the innerHTML of each element in the collection equal to the string.
-If no string is passed into this function will return the inner HTML of the first element in the collection.
+If a string is passed in, will set the ```innerHTML``` of each element in the collection equal to the string.
+If no string is passed into this function will return the ```innerHTML``` of the first element in the collection.
 ```
   html(string) {
     if (string !== undefined) {